antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

   },
   computed: {
     full_name() {
-      return this.first_name + " " + this.last_name;
+      return this.first_name + " " + this.last_name
     },
   },
   methods: {
     hi() {
-      alert(this.full_name);
+      alert(this.full_name)
-    },
+    }
-  },
+  }
-};
+}
 ```

-It works well in Javascript and putting all the context into `this` is pretty straight forward and easy to understand.
+It works well in Javascript and putting all the context into `this` is pretty straightforward and easy to understand.
 But when you switch to TypeScript for static type checking. `this` will not be the context you expected.
 How can we make the types work for Vue like the example above?

 ## Type for `this`